green-coding-solutions/website/content/blog/DRAFT-dc-measurement-provider.md

 The next step is to falsify with an AC reading, which we will do in conjuction with the replication of the measurements from the Blauer Engel Team over the next weeks.
 After that we will integrate the harddisk into the measurement to close the gap of uncertainty further.

-If you want to falsify our DC measurements or get to know how to make them work in your setup please shoot me an email to arne@green-coding.org !
+If you want to falsify our DC measurements or get to know how to make them work in your setup please shoot me an email to arne@green-coding.berlin !